joshuastenhouse/rscreporting/README.md

 	[LastSnapshot] [datetime] NULL,
 	[PendingFirstFull] [varchar](50) NULL

-2. Added new write to SQL function to map all objects to SLA domains and object the above 4 columns will now be in the object table vs object storage usage table:
+2. Added new write to SQL function to map all objects to SLA domains, also, the above 4 columns will now be in the object table vs object storage usage table:

 Write-RSCObjects